 - If a visitor to your website navigates to a new page before the Alexa certify code can run, that pageview will not be counted.
-For best performance, we recommend placing the Alexa Certify Code in the <head> section.
+For best performance, we recommend placing the Alexa Certify Code in the head HTML section.

-- Alexa does not currently support tracking AMP or Facebook Instant Article traffic.
+- Alexa does not support tracking Facebook Instant Article traffic.

 Also, every website analytics package makes different assumptions which affect the numbers that it reports.
 Some of the assumptions are related to determining the number of people who visited your website: